 Pickleball is a paddle sport that takes aspects from tennis, badminton, and ping-pong.
-It is played with a paddle, wiffle ball, and a net.
+It is played with a paddle, a hard plastic ball with holes, and a net.
 Various rules for the game help make it so all ages and genders can be competitive against one another.
 People love pickleball because it is great physical exercise, requires strategy, and is very social.
 The game is fairly inexpensive compared to other sports, as paddles can be found for less than $100 and most courts are free to play on.

-- The serve must got diagonally crosscourt and land within the opposite service court
+- The serve must go diagonally crosscourt, fly past the non-volley zone line, and land within the opposite service court.

 - Only one attempt on the serve is allowed.
 If the ball touches the net and lands in the correct service court, you play on.
 There is no let rule.